3096/NTR-Screenshot-Mover/README.md

 ## Known issue:
 - The moving process is still very slow if the target directory is crowded.
     - Looks like 3DS file system just doesn't work well that way.
 Will need to create more directories.
-- The program now moves multiple files of the same screen at once, but the current iteration method doesn't detect if the next file is already moved.

 ## To do list: